HackYourFutureBelgium/class-6/student-bios/meryem-bio.md

 I graduated from the department of sociology.
 I master degree is Political Science and International Relations.
 I received family counseling.
-My native languages are complicated.Kurdish, Turkish and Zazaki are my native languages.I am learning Dutch.
+My native languages are complicated.Kurdish, Turkish and Zazaki are my native languages.
+I can speak also Duits and Englis.
 <hr/>

 ## **_I like_**